syscl/maclog/README.md

 Get system log from macOS(10.12+) much easier
 ============

+macOS Sierra introduced a new mechanism for both application and system level logging.
-Well as the arrival of macOS Sierra, we can no more get system.log from /var/log/system.log.
-Which made developers' life innocence for further debugging.
-That's why I start this project to just simply log all the system.log to console.
-More functions will be added later, if you have good idea for this project, don't hesitate to pull issue for me :)
+Thus we can no longer get system.log from /var/log/system.log.
+Which made developer's debugging life further from innocence.
+That's why I started this project to just simply log all of system.log to console.
+More functions will be added later, if you have good idea for this project, don't hesitate to make a pull request for me :)

 I wait for you.
 Wish you all enjoy this tiny but useful program.

 How to use maclog?
 ----------------
-- Download binary exectuable program [here] (https://github.com/syscl/maclog/files/692460/maclog-v1.2.zip)
+- Download binary executable program [here](https://github.com/syscl/maclog/files/692460/maclog-v1.2.zip).
-- Double left click to execute it(Note: for first time launch: ```Right Click``` ▶ ```Open```)
+- Double left click to execute it (Note: for first time launch: ```Right Click ▶ Open```)

 If you want to compile it, following the below step:
 - Download the latest source code by entering the following command in a terminal window: